What to Wear when Travelling in Australia

 What not to wear in Australia

-There are a few things that you should not wear when travelling abroad and especially in Australia:
+There are a few things you should not do in Australia and also not wear when travelling in Australia:

-- Tight Jeans and Leggings, especially on a long-haul flight.
+- Tight Jeans and Leggings, especially on long haul-flights.

 - Synthetic fabrics for all kind of clothing, they are not breathable.